danielharrell/open-eyes-lect-2017-18/Open.md

 again the proverbial door, always open to a friend?
-Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
+Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
 And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.